alqamah/react-movieWatchlist/README.md

 - Display movie details including title, description, release year, genre, watch status, rating, and reviews.
 - Options to edit or delete the movie, mark it as watched/unwatched, and add/edit a rating and review.

-Here are a few sources where you can find UI references for your Movie Watchlist application:

-- [Dribbble](https://dribbble.com/) and [Behance](https://www.behance.net/) for design inspiration.
-- [UI Movement](https://uimovement.com/) and [Awwwards](https://www.awwwards.com/) for curated UI design examples.

-## Hosting and Deployment

-- Candidates must host the completed application on a platform such as GitHub Pages, Vercel, Netlify, or any other hosting service of their choice.
-- The hosted application should be publicly accessible.

-## Deliverables

-- **Source Code:**
-    - Fully functional Movie Watchlist application source code.
-- **Hosted Application:**
-    - URL link to the hosted application.
-    - Ensure the application is publicly accessible and fully functional.
-- **Video Explanation:** Create a video of 2-3 minutes showing and explaining your work.